Ehsan-O/Amazon_Vine_Analysis/README.md

   </center>
   &nbsp;

-  There are 74 five star reviews for Vine reviews and 8,482 five star reviews for Vine reviews.
+  There are 74 five star reviews for Vine reviews and 8,482 five star reviews for non-Vine reviews.
   &nbsp;

 - Having the total number of reviews and the number of five star reviews for both Vine and non-Vine groups we can calculate the percentage of 5 stars reviews in each of these groups: